-Based on the motto of "Towards a sustainable Digital Life" the vision for this Major Challenge is to introduce new digital products that contribute to a sustainable lifestyle in all areas of human life, including cradle-to-cradle and circular economy aspects.
-Energy consumption has increased year over year.
+Based on the motto of "Towards a sustainable Digital Life" the vision for this Major Challenge is to introduce new digital products and services that contribute to a sustainable lifestyle in all areas of human life, including cradle-to-cradle and circular economy aspects.
+Energy consumption is increasing year over year.
 Smart products and IoT devices for a Digital Life will help to reverse this trend.
 In particular, we are addressing the following spaces:

-- Sustainable personal spaces: Optimised energy consumption with feedback / reminders / coaching / guidance to users about usage and waste of resources as part of the "quantified self" (incl. efficient charging of smart device and wearables) ... - Sustainable private spaces: Comprehensive assessment of resource usage to identify largest areas of consumption.
+- Sustainable personal spaces: Optimised energy consumption with sleep mode / feedback / reminders / coaching / guidance to users about usage and waste of resources as part of the "quantified self" (incl. efficient charging of smart device and wearables) ... - Sustainable private spaces: Comprehensive assessment of resource usage to identify largest areas of consumption.
 Offer solutions for lighting, heating, computing with reduced usage of energy and other resources.
-Also, home-grown vegetables and city farming systems. - Sustainable professional spaces: Providing IoT/smart systems that support the digital business life with the minimum amount of resources (energy, water, paper, ...) ensuring a highly efficient, productive and sustainable working environment.
-Furthermore, the reduction of (food) waste in supermarkets and restaurants. - Sustainable public spaces: Traffic management for efficient use of energy supporting different types of mobility.
+Also, solar panels and batteries, home-grown vegetables and city farming systems. - Sustainable professional spaces: Providing IoT/smart systems that support the digital business life with the minimum amount of resources (energy, water, paper, ...) ensuring a highly efficient, productive and sustainable working environment.
+Furthermore, the reduction of (food) waste in supermarkets and restaurants as well as resource recycling. - Sustainable public spaces: Traffic management for efficient use of energy supporting different types of mobility.
 Smart water management to protect resources.
 Intelligent management of energy at public places such as football stadiums and railway stations, including smart street lighting.
 Promoting green areas in the cities and enable citizens to provide their own sustainable solutions.